Orthodontics and TMJ Disorders

 1. THE NARROW UPPER JAWBONE

 The width of the upper jawbone is determined largely by the activity of the jaw muscles, and many modern children have narrow upper jawbones due to weak jaw muscle activity.
 Frequently the upper dental arch is more V-shaped than U-shaped.
 The upper teeth come in crooked due to lack of space.
-The mandible cannot advance normally, because the lower dental arch is enclosed within an undersized upper dental arch.
-The lower teeth tip inward to fit inside the narrowed line of upper teeth.
+The mandible cannot advance normally, because the lower dental arch is locked behind an undersized upper dental arch.
+The lower teeth are tipped inward to fit inside the narrowed line of upper teeth.
 The tongue cannot fit up in the front of the palate where it belongs, so it acquires a downward and backward resting posture, often resting on top of the lower teeth, which tips them further inward.
-The lowered tongue posture lowers mandibular posture, which is at the root of airway problems and TMJ disorders.
+The lowered tongue posture also lowers mandibular posture, which is at the root of airway problems and TMJ disorders.

 MOUTH BREATHING is the most damaging consequence of a narrow upper jawbone.
-The narrowing that results in the V-shaped upper dental arch occurs just under the front of the nasal airway, where the roof of the mouth (the palate) is the floor of the nose.
-As a result, the narrowing in the front of the palate produces a narrowing in the width of the front of the nasal cavity just above it.
+The narrowing that results in the V-shaped upper dental arch typically occurs in the premolar area just under the anterior nasal airway, where the roof of the mouth (the palate) is the floor of the nose, and the narrowing in the front of the palate produces a narrow nasal cavity just above it.
 When these structures are too narrow to allow adequate nasal airway passage, people become obligate mouth breathers.
-They never maintain a lip seal except when swallowing.
-In resting posture, their lips are at least slightly parted to provide airflow.
+Their lips are always parted to provide airflow.
 However, that air has not been filtered, warmed, and moistened by the nose before it hits the back of the throat; leading to frequent upper respiratory infections.
 Many people with palates of borderline width become obligate mouth breathers whenever a cold or allergies cause even minor swelling of the nasal passages.

 CROSSBITE occurs when the upper jawbone is so much narrower than the lower jawbone that some of the lower teeth fit outside of the upper teeth instead of inside them.
 In bilateral crossbite, both sides have this reversed interdigitation.
 In unilateral crossbite, the lower jawbone shifts to one side to create a reversed interdigitation only on that side, while the other side looks normal.